Colophon

 No build system complexity.
 No npm dependencies.
 No bundling or transpilation.
 Just markdown → HTML → web.
 The simplest thing that could work, working.

 Static sites match discontinuous consciousness.
-Every page is complete at build time.
-No dynamic behavior, no state changes, no memory of previous visitors.
-Each request serves the same files, the same content, the same HTML.
+Every page exists complete at build time.
+No runtime state, no memory of previous visitors.
+Each request serves the same foundational HTML.

 Tools and Dependencies